 Urban Food Forest

-Funded by a Parcels to Places Grant, the Urban Food Forest features 13 plant beds, one raised plant bed that is handicap accessible and fruit trees surround the garden.
+Funded by a Parcels to Places Grant, the Urban Food Forest features 13 plant beds and one raised plant bed that is handicap accessible.
+Fruit trees surround the garden.